A Beginner's Workshop for Antigravity CLI & ADK (Build Your First AI Companion)

 Congratulations!

-You have successfully built a sophisticated AI companion.
-You started with a basic app, used the Gemini CLI to scaffold an agent, gave it a rich personality, and empowered it with tools to access real-time information and even generate its own avatar.
+You have successfully built a sophisticated AI companion!
+You started with a basic app, used the Antigravity CLI to scaffold an agent, gave it a rich personality, and empowered it with tools to access real-time information and even generate its own avatar.
 You are now ready to build even more complex and capable AI agents.